 The courthouse is dismal in the particular way of municipal buildings that serve the very poor.
 The walls and floors are scuffed.
 The ceiling is a low patchwork of industrial foam squares.
 There are no windows to the outside.
-For a place that deals in the problems of families, it’s remarkably difficult to navigate with kids: Food and drinks are not allowed.
-There's nowhere private to nurse a baby unless you go to the first-floor child care room, where you won’t hear a court officer call your case.
+For a place that deals in the problems of families, it’s remarkably difficult to navigate with kids: Food and drinks are not allowed; there's nowhere private to nurse a baby.

 Most were still in their places at 11am, and at 1pm when the court broke for lunch.

 When waiting-room occupants are finally called into courtrooms, their family tragedies play out in 30-minute episodes, strangely leached of drama by the florescent lights and the business-as-usual nature of a bureaucracy that deals in crisis every day.
 In one, a father with a criminal court conviction for assaulting his wife waives his right to a Family Court trial.
 Through his lawyer, he says he'll do whatever the court asks in order to be allowed time with his son and daughter.

 Another morning, in Manhattan, two parents surrender rights to their children.
 They've been fighting the case for four years, but now they sign papers that might mean they never see their kids again.